 You can still read about the proposed changes to the waste and recycling service in New Forest and the reasons for the proposed changes in the documents below.

-In the next phase of our work we will review the survey responses, letters and emails we have received during the engagement period about the proposed changes to the waste and recycling service.
+We are now reviewing the survey responses, letters and emails we have received during the engagement period about the proposed changes to the waste and recycling service.

 We are also continuing to work on understanding the costs and benefits of making changes to our waste service, and will create a detailed business case for the proposed service changes.